 A: Our camp’s kitchen is completely nut and peanut-free.
 Many of our campers have various dietary restrictions from lactose intolerance to gluten and egg allergies.
 All potential allergens are posted on a board in the Chadar Ochel (Dining Hall) before every meal.
 If there are other special dietary needs, parents may alert us so that we can ensure that your child receives all the special accommodations that he/she requires.

-A: Campers arrive by car, bus and airplane.
-We staff a flight at the beginning and end of each session from BWI (Baltimore/Washington airport) to BDL (Bradley airport in Hartford, CT).
-Ramah staff-members are there to greet campers (and parents) at the airport and accompany and help entertain the kids on their flight to camp.
-Campers often fly to/from Bradley airport from other locations as well.
-Ramah parents will receive instructions on when to book flights to/from BDL.
-All campers and staff are then transported from Bradley airport to camp by bus.
+We run busses from the DC/MD area at the start and end of each four-week session.
+Ramah staff-members are there to greet campers (and parents) when they board the busses, and they help entertain the kids throughout the ride to camp.
 When they arrive at camp, additional staff-members (along with an excited group of kids!) are there to greet the bus and to help the campers find their bunks and settle in.

 A: Parents are encouraged to write letters and to sign up for our email service.
 Postal mail and email messages are delivered 5 days a week to campers.

-A: We offer a Prospective Family Day twice during the summer.
+A: We offer a Prospective Family Day during the summer.
 This is a great day for interested campers and their families to come tour camp, meet with our senior staff, and participate in some of our camp programming!
-Please contact Lori Fish Bard at email@example.com for more information.
+Please contact Josh Edelglass for more information.

 A: There is a scheduled visiting day at the end of first session for full session campers.
 All visitors to camp on days other than Visiting Day require the approval of the Camp Director.
 We will only be able to accommodate a request for a visit under very compelling circumstances and well in advance of the visit date.
 Although most visits to camp are disruptive to the program and the campers, we provide the opportunity for a limited number of Shabbat guests in order to let parents and others experience the magic of Ramah.
 Rooms in the guesthouse at Camp Ramah are available for families and other guests who wish to visit overnight or stay for Shabbat.
 Please call the office to request a reservation in the guesthouse.
 Approval of your request is subject to the Director’s discretion and room availability.